- Bring a small basketball hoop in

 - Have a charcuterie board (which is a fancy way of saying throw meat, cheese, fruit, and crackers onto a tray).

-No matter what you do indoors with your cooped up kids this winter, know that you’re not alone!
+No matter what you do indoors with your cooped up kids, know that you’re not alone!
 We’ve got our online Facebook community groups, so reach out and ask other moms what they’re doing to keep sane on these long winter days.
 We have one for each area of the Quad Cities too, so you can invite someone over to pass the time with and your kids can have indoor winter fun together!